emllu/Coding-Tasks-/README.md

 Calculations:

-Word count → counted unique words to avoid duplicates.
+-Word count → counted unique words to avoid duplicates.

-Average word length → sum of word lengths divided by total words, rounded to 2 decimals.
+-Average word length → sum of word lengths divided by total words, rounded to 2 decimals.

-Longest word(s) → identified max length and collected all words of that length.
+-Longest word(s) → identified max length and collected all words of that length.
-Word frequency → incremented counts in defaultdict.
+-Word frequency → incremented counts in defaultdict.

-Challenges faced: Handling punctuation and duplicates.
+-Challenges faced: Handling punctuation and duplicates.
 Solved using re.findall and dict.fromkeys().

 5 Why This Solution is Optimal
 Task 1
 Handles punctuation and multiple spaces robustly.

 Correctly computes all requested metrics (count, average, longest words, frequency).